rikardh/timed-url-access/README.md

 For timing I'm using crontab using a non-root user.
 Here is my crontab (edited using crontab -e)

-# enable filters Monday, Tuesday, Wednesday, Thursday, Friday at 5.00
-00 5 * * 1,2,3,4,5 cd /<your directory path>/timed-url-access;/usr/local/bin/ansible-playbook pb_enable_url_block.yml
+The below line in crontab will enable filters Monday, Tuesday, Wednesday, Thursday, Friday at 5.00 00 5 * * 1,2,3,4,5 cd /<your directory path>/timed-url-access;/usr/local/bin/ansible-playbook pb_enable_url_block.yml

-# disable filters in Tuesday, Wednesday, Friday at 16.00 (Monday and Thursdays are no-youtube-days)
-0 16 * * 2,3,5 cd /<your directory path>/timed-url-access;/usr/local/bin/ansible-playbook pb_disable_url_block.yml
+The below line will disable filters in Tuesday, Wednesday, Friday at 16.00 (Monday and Thursdays are no-youtube-days) 0 16 * * 2,3,5 cd /<your directory path>/timed-url-access;/usr/local/bin/ansible-playbook pb_disable_url_block.yml

-# 0 sunday, 1 monday, 2 tuesday, 3 wednesday, 4 thursday, 5 friday, 6 saturday